 When you add a payment method, two small verification amounts will be sent to your payment method.
-You must enter these two amounts correctly on the payment method page in your Coinbase settings in order to finish verifying your payment method.
+You must enter these two amounts correctly in your payment methods from your Settings in order to finish verifying your payment method.

 For bank accounts, the two amounts will be sent as credits.
 If you don't see your credits, please try the following: